Finatext/orgu/README.md

 Webhook event subscription:

-- Check run, Check suite, Pull request
+- Pull request

+Note: Necessary `check_suite` and `check_run` events are automatically sent to the Webhook endpoint without subscription.

 ### orgu-runner
 This is baseline and should be modify based on atual use cases.